How to Nominate Someone for a Premier’s Awards for Excellence in Education

 The individuals providing you with a letter of support will need to provide permission to use the information provided in their letters.
 Each of them will need to complete and sign the Nominator and Third Party Privacy Consent Form (PDF)

 - Write your nomination letter explaining why your nominee deserves a Premier’s Award

 Your nomination letter and the two letters of support help the adjudication and judges’ panels to appreciate your candidate’s strengths.
 Please keep them short.
 Each letter should be no more than two pages long, no smaller than 12 pt font and must be signed by the writer

-The nomination deadline for the 2019 Awards program has been extended to April 30, 2019.
+The nomination deadline for the 2020 Awards program has been extended indefinitely.
 Nomination packages received that are incomplete and missing documentation will not be considered

 Three (3) letters must be provided with each nomination and must be dated and signed by the author.
 They should demonstrate a nominee’s positive impact on students and provide evidence of the nominee’s excellence and achievements under all the selection criteria listed for a specific category.